pawelc/docs/toread_stat.md

 1900 - https://en.wikipedia.org/wiki/Instrumental_variables_estimation
 1908 - The probable error of a mean
-1908 - Probable error of a correlation coefficient 1949 - The Monte Carlo method
+1908 - Probable error of a correlation coefficient 1948 - The probability integral transformation when parameters are estimated from the sample 1949 - The Monte Carlo method
 1964 - Monte Carlo Methods
 1971 - Multivariate concordance